OctopusDeploy/blog/blog/2019-08/first-look-at-jenkins-x/index.md

 ![](container-registry.png "width=500")

-Finally we can see that the Helm chart has been deployed in the cluster, and the ingress rules have been created by [exposecontroller](https://jenkins-x.io/faq/technology/#whats-is-exposecontroller).
+Finally we can see that the Helm chart has been deployed in the cluster, and the ingress rules have been created by [exposecontroller](https://jenkins-x.io/faq/technology/#whats-is-exposecontroller), resulting in our application being exposed with a custom hostname.

 ![](services.png)